-Here are answers to questions about the Bluffton Cohort-based Organizational Management (BCOMP) and Health Care Management programs that are most frequently asked.
-Click on the question to go directly to the answer.
+Here are answers to questions about the Organizational Management and Health Care Management programs that are most frequently asked.

 How do I qualify?

 To be admitted into the Health Care Management or Organizational Management program, you must have completed a minimum of 60 hours of transferable college credit.
 These hours may be through an accumulation of college credits or an associate’s degree from an accredited college or university.
 To qualify you must also have a minimum 2.0-grade point average.
 Due to the interactive classroom environment, the student must have prior work experience.
 Preference is given to students 23 years of age or older.

 HOW is it possible to complete my degree in four semesters?

 The courses for these majors are offered in a sequential schedule over 4 semesters that result in 48 semester hours of credit.
 A total of 122 semester hours is needed to graduate from Bluffton.
 Depending on the number of hours transferred, you may have additional hours to complete beyond your major.
 These additional semester hours may be obtained in several ways: courses taken at Bluffton or other institutions, testing through College Level Examination Program (CLEP), or DANTES Subject Standardized Tests (DSST).
 Our academic advisors are available to help you determine the best fit.

 HOW will a degree benefit me?
 What can I do with this degree?

 A bachelor's degree from Bluffton University will prepare you to make significant contributions to you community, both personally and and professionally.
 The knowledge and critical thinking skills acquired will qualify students for management positions in a variety of settings such as manufacturing, banking, public service organizations and health care to name a few.